 Next up was Paul-Christian Bürkner from the University of Münster, presenting an overview of his

 brmspackage.
 The name is short for Bayesian regression models with Stan.
-Although the package is still less then one year old, it is already quite mature, allowing user to specify regression models in the usual R formula syntax.
+Although the package is still less than one-year-old, it is already quite mature, allowing the user to specify regression models in the usual R formula syntax.

 brmstakes those formula calls, writes out the Stan code, compiles and runs the model, and it also provides methods to plot and predict